PalmSens/palmsens-sdk/python/docs/zensical/index.md

 pip install pypalmsens
 ```

-PyPalmSens supports Windows, MacOS and Linux (including ARM-based single-board computers like Raspberry Pi).
+PyPalmSens works on Windows, MacOS, and Linux (including ARM-based single-board computers like Raspberry Pi).

-PyPalmSens is built on top of the [PalmSens .NET libraries](https://dev.palmsens.com/dotnet),
-and therefore requires the .NET runtime to be installed.
-See the [installation instructions](installation.md) for your platform for more information.
+Since PyPalmSens is built on top of the [PalmSens .NET libraries](https://dev.palmsens.com/dotnet), you will need the .NET runtime installed.
+Please check the [installation instructions](installation.md) for platform-specific details.

 ## Getting started